affinda/affinda-python/docs/sync_operations.md

 def get_redacted_resume(identifier, **kwargs)
 ```

-Gets redaction results for a specific resume.
+Get redaction results for a specific resume.

 Returns all the redaction results for that resume if processing is completed.
 The ``identifier`` is the unique ID returned after POST-ing the resume via the